 Ticket to Ride and Catan are good examples of this, but I highly recommend Talisman for a deeper game experience.
 Some people argue that it's purely a roll-and-move board game and that it doesn’t require much strategy, but that's up for debate.
 What I can say with some certainty, however, is that it's a blast to play, with the 'dice with death' part being particularly nerve-racking.

 These are the games that I consider essential for your Android tablet, but this list covers just a few of the thousands of cool games that are optimized for tablets, and I’m sure everyone has their favorites.
 What are yours?
-Lets us know in the comments below.
+Are there any we've missed that you think we should have included?
+Let us know in the comments below.